 Methane(CH4) has a GWP of 25.
 Meaning it has a 25 times stronger impact on the climate than the same amount of CO2.
 However, methane stays in the atmosphere for a shorter amount of time.
 A large part of the emissions of methane comes from agriculture.
 It gets emitted through the production of meat and dairy products.
 More so, methane gets stored in tiny bubbles in glaciers.
 It gets released with global warming as the ice melts.
 The process creates a so-called feedback effect; when the melting ice releases methane, it contributes to the even faster melting of the ice.

 Other greenhouse gases

-Even water vapour is a greenhouse gas, it actually stands for about 2/3 of the natural greenhouse effect.
+Water vapour is also a greenhouse gas.
+It is responsible for about 2/3 of the natural greenhouse effect in the atmosphere.